-Lake Kariba Safaris
+Lake Kariba 365

-Houseboats are the preferred method of exploring Kariba, and offer fishing and canoeing excursions from the boat as well.
-Because of its remote location, a safari to Lake Kariba is normally combined with other Zimbabwe safari destinations such as Hwange or Mana Pools on a longer itinerary.
+On a Kariba safari you can expect fish eagles circling the skies in search of prey, as well as herds of elephants, hippo wallowing and crocodiles sunning themselves along the bushy shorelines.
+Houseboats are the preferred mode of travel to explore Kariba, and offer the opportunity for fishing and canoeing excursions from the boat.
+Because of its remote location, a trip here is best combined with other safari destinations such as Hwange or Mana Pools.